📦 SwiftyLaunch Modules

 public func showSignInSheet() { }

-A static InAppPurchases function that will show the paywall sheet.
-The function sends a notification to the notification center while the view modifier placed in App.swift called ShowPaywallSheetWhenCalledModifier() listens to that notification and presents the paywall sheet.
+A DB function that will show the sign-in sheet.
+The function sends a notification to the notification center while the view modifier placed in App.swift called ShowSignInSheetWhenCalledModifier() listens to that notification and presents the sheet with the SignInView.

 Execute if User is Signed In